gaehlerm/SoftwareEngineering/README.md

 ### GUI and acceptance tests

 At the highest level are the GUI and the acceptance tests, both at the same level.
 If you ever develop a GUI, ensure that its code is entirely decoupled from the rest of the system's code.
 The only interaction should be through your API.
 The same principle applies to acceptance tests [section Acceptance Tests].
-The GUI and the acceptance tests operate at a significantly higher level of abstraction compared to all other code you work with.
+The GUI and the acceptance tests operate at a higher level of abstraction compared to all other code you work with.
 Already, the programming language for the GUI is completely different.
 You may write HTML!
 Due to the SRP you are not allowed to write any logic in the GUI.
 Writing tests for the GUI can be challenging.
 Therefore, the only solution is to write acceptance tests at the API level and ensure that you never break the GUI by maintaining its simplicity.

 ## Summary